The artwork you see above was created using an AI art generator called Midjourney. I typed four words:

 baroque bejeweled [X], ornate, intricate, detailed, with gold filigree

 But I’m finding a lot of re-rolls are necessary to get something good.
-More typically you get something that isn’t quite there:
+My ornaments are crap.
+I think you need to increase the

 /imagine [ENTER] ornate baroque Italian marble statue of pineapple

 TELL MIDJOURNEY WHAT YOU WANT IN THE BACKGROUND

 Midjourney doesn’t take art direction when it comes to perspective.
 Unlike a human artist, you can’t reliably tell it if you want a side-on view, a low-angle, oblique view and so on.
 But you can get some of the way there by telling it what you want in the background.
 (Also, sometimes it does do what you want when you prompt with something like ‘low angle’, ‘a wide view from behind’ etc.)

 in flower field

 in empty room

 in the middle of a town square

 on a small and quiet lake in a dense pine forest